How Long Does a Speeding Ticket Stay on Your Record for Insurance?

 • /

 It can happen to anyone at any time.
 No matter how good of a driver you are or how well you obey the rules of the road, speeding tickets are a pretty common fact of life.
-Anyone can accidentally miss a change in the speed limit, or be pulled over by a particularly strict police officer.

 When a car insurance company issues you a policy, they check your motor vehicle report with your state to inspect your driving behavior and history.
-Accidents, violations, and license points appear on this report — which is somewhat similar to a comprehensive loss underwriting exchange report.
+Accidents, violations, and license points appear in this report — which is somewhat similar to a comprehensive loss underwriting exchange report.

 Getting a speeding ticket could result in a fine, and a ticket will appear on your record even after you pay it.
 Keep in mind, though, that if you continually pick up tickets or other major infractions, auto insurance companies will view you as a higher risk, and it will be difficult to get affordable coverage.